visgl/deck.gl/docs/developer-guide/primitive-layers.md

 ### Rendering Layer

-[`draw()`](/docs/api-reference/layer.md#-draw-) - If you want to use custom uniforms or settings when drawing, you would typical implement the `draw` method and pass those to your render call.
+[`draw()`](/docs/api-reference/layer.md#-draw-) - If you want to use custom uniforms or settings when drawing, you would typically implement the `draw` method and pass those to your render call.
 Note that `draw` is called with viewport uniforms that you need to pass to your shader, but you can of course add any layer specific uniforms to that.

-Note: the reason that the supplied uniforms need to be passed on to your shaders is to enable your shader to use deck.gl's GLSL shaderlibs such as `project` or `project64` etc).
-If you don't use these shaderlibs, you would obviously not need to supply these uniforms, but you would have to implement features like cartographic projection etc on your own.
+Note: the reason that the supplied uniforms need to be passed on to your shaders is to enable your shader to use deck.gl's GLSL shaderlibs (such as `project` or `project64` etc.).
+If you don't use these shaderlibs, you would obviously not need to supply these uniforms, but you would have to implement features like cartographic projection etc. on your own.

 ### Destroying Layer